-April Michigan Event Calendar (2022): BEST Things to Do in April in Michigan
+April Michigan Event Calendar (2023): BEST Things to Do in April in Michigan, Easter Bunny, Easter Egg Hunts, Spring Festivals and more

 Are you looking for the best things to do in April in Michigan?

 March and April are the peak months for the production of Michigan maple syrup, so feel free to take a stroll through the sugar bush trail while you learn about how maple syrup is made.
-You can also check out ongoing exhibits at local art museums, such as the Grand Rapids Public Museum.
+You can also check out ongoing exhibits at local art museums, such as the Grand Rapids Public Museum, the Detroit Institute of Arts or the Krasl Museum in St. Joseph, MI.

 Find Michigan April Events, Festivals, Concerts and MORE!

-If neither of those interest you, you could stroll through farmer’s markets, or cheer on the Grand Rapids Griffins at Van Andel Arena as they finish up their season.
+April is the perfect time to stroll through farmer’s markets, or cheer on the Grand Rapids Griffins at Van Andel Arena as they finish up their season, or visit a butterfly house to see these beautiful creatures as they emerge from their cocoons.

 Whatever your favorite April activity, there’s no wrong way to welcome spring in Michigan.